 We feel your pain.
 We know how difficult it is to lose weight and keep it off.
 More than 100,000 U.S. adults are dieting on any given day.
 If losing weight were easy, nobody would be overweight or obese.

 Have you been on 6, 10, 12 diets or more?
 Have you lost weight, sometimes a lot of weight, only to gain back every pound — plus a few more?
 Are you now an experienced yo-yo dieter, a skill you never wanted to achieve?
 Well…join the crowd.
 Statistics show that more than 95% of dieters gain back all the weight they lost within 2 years.
 And it happens every time they lose weight on the next diet…and the next…and the next.

-The good news is that going on the setpoint diet involves easy work that lower your setpoint weight and ends yo-yo dieting.
+The good news is that going on the setpoint diet involves easy work that lowers your setpoint weight and ends yo-yo dieting.

 But, in case you’re still wondering…

 The answer is yes, yes, YES.
-More than 100,000 people who have done the setpoint diet work have experience astonishing changes in their health and in their bodies.
-These individuals have effortlessly lost 20, 30, 100 or more pounds effortlessly.
+More than 100,000 people who have done the setpoint diet have experienced astonishing changes in their health and in their bodies.
+These individuals have effortlessly lost 20, 30, 100, or more pounds effortlessly.
 They have lowered their cholesterol, blood pressure levels, and/or blood glucose levels.
 Many of them have reversed serious diseases, such as type 2 diabetes and Alzheimer’s.

 Plus, the setpoint diet is the only diet endorsed by top doctors at the Harvard Medical School, the Mayo Clinic, UCLA, the Cleveland Clinic, and Johns Hopkins.